Kikobeats/kikobeats.com/_posts/2019-11-11-professional-career.md

 ## Jobs Titles Are a Lie

-The job title is just something that resumes your professional profile.
+A job title is just something that resumes your professional profile.

 > Landing Page Engineer sounds fine to me
 <cite>Kiko Beats</cite>